Last Updated on

 Over the last decade, Denver has quickly become a food and drink lover’s paradise.
 Check out a few of my favorite unique Denver hot spots that will satisfy even the most hungry and frugal-minded travelers.

 Start your day at Stella’s — a beautiful house-turned-coffee-shop.
 Their delicious selection of pick-me-ups never failed to help me through a rough morning when I worked at the sushi bar across the street.
 Grab a seat on the patio and watch the day go by as you sip and soul search.
-That’s what coffee is for, right?
+That’s what drinking coffee is all about, right?

 What I Recommend: Iced chai when it’s hot outside – $4.15, cappuccino when it’s cold – $4.15